US and South Korea close ranks on common global issues during Blinken visit - The Boston Globe

-SEOUL, South Korea (AP) — The United States and South Korea closed ranks behind common approaches to North Korea, Russia and China on Thursday, vowing to continue to support Ukraine against Russia’s invasion and boosting humanitarian aid to Palestinian civilians in Gaza caught in Israel’s war against Hamas.
+SEOUL, South Korea — The United States and South Korea closed ranks behind common approaches to North Korea, Russia, and China on Thursday, vowing to continue to support Ukraine against Russia’s invasion and boosting humanitarian aid to Palestinian civilians in Gaza caught in Israel’s war against Hamas.

 Advertisement